Skip To Content

 “Difficult markets often lead to emotional decisions that might not be in your financial best interest.
 That’s human nature.”

-— Marci McGregor, head of CIO Portfolio Strategy in the Chief Investment Office for Merrill and Bank of America Private Bank
+— Marci McGregor, head of CIO Portfolio Strategy, Chief Investment Office, Merrill and Bank of America Private Bank

 How should I handle market drops?
-Your advisor could reassure you that you have years ahead to recover from any losses in the accounts you’ve created for retirement and other long-term goals.
-But they should also review your short-term goals and discuss whether any adjustments need to be made to help keep you on track.
-They should walk you through all your choices as well as the fees and expenses involved, taking into consideration current market conditions and how much time you have to pursue those goals — things like saving for your children’s college, purchasing a home or covering caregiving costs for your parents.
-And they should help you consider whether you need to rebalance your investments to align more closely with your original asset allocation.
-If volatility causes you to realize that you’re not as comfortable with risk as you thought you were, your advisor can work with you to make adjustments that may help to further reduce the losses you might be experiencing.
+Call your advisor if a steep or sudden market decline makes you uneasy.
+They could reassure you that you have time to recover and reset your short- or long-term goals and discuss whether you need to make any adjustments to stay on track.
+They should also walk you through all your choices as well as the fees and expenses involved, taking into consideration current market conditions and how much time you have to pursue those goals — things like saving for your children’s college, purchasing a home or covering caregiving costs for your parents.
+With the help of your advisor, consider whether you need to rebalance your investments.
+If volatility causes you to realize that you’re not as comfortable with risk as you thought you were, your advisor can work with you to make adjustments that may help to dampen the losses you might be experiencing.

-Should I adjust my asset allocation?
-If you’re close to retirement, you may be tempted to get out of stocks.
+Should I change my investments?
+If you’re close to retirement, you may be tempted to get out of stocks altogether.
 “But a too-conservative portfolio can be risky, too,” says McGregor.
-An advisor can show you how adjusting your asset allocation could affect your portfolio over time and help you to plan for upcoming expenses, such as the rising cost of healthcare.
-“In some cases, as you approach retirement, you may even want to increase risk on a calculated basis,” says Chris Hyzy, Chief Investment Officer for Merrill and Bank of America Private Bank.
-You might consider shifting some of your fixed income to equities, for instance, if fixed income is offering low yields, as well as looking at dividend-paying investments.1
+An advisor can show you how adjusting your asset allocation could potentially affect your portfolio’s return over time — an important consideration as you plan for upcoming major expenses, such as the rising cost of healthcare.
+“In some cases, as you approach retirement, you may even want to increase risk slightly on a calculated basis,” says Chris Hyzy, Chief Investment Officer for Merrill and Bank of America Private Bank.
+You might consider looking at dividend-paying investments or shifting some of your fixed-income holdings to stocks, for instance, at times when bond yields are low.2

-Will I need to make some trade-offs?
-Depending on the extent of the volatility and its impact on your portfolio, you may have to consider working a little longer or putting off another goal, acknowledges Ben Storey, director, Retirement Research & Insights at Bank of America.
-“But an advisor can help you find other ways to adjust.
+What can I do to stay flexible?
+Depending on the extent of the volatility and its impact on your portfolio, you may have to consider working a little longer or putting off another goal, notes Ben Storey, director, Retirement Research & Insights at Bank of America.
+“An advisor can help you find other ways to adjust.
 You might talk about putting off the purchase of a second home, for instance, so that you can still retire when you want to.”

 Already retired